Authors’ societies and collective management

 Authors’ societies are founded and run by their members: authors.
 By organising into collective management entities, authors can negotiate fair pay and give platforms/users* the tools to offer their consumers or the public at large the widest possible access to creative content.

-‘Authors’ is an umbrella term for the creators of any type of original work, be it a musical composition, a sculpture, a screenplay or choreography, among many others.
-Many European countries title the protection they provide for literary and artistic works as ‘authors’ right’ (e.g. droit d’auteur, Urheberrecht, diritto d’autore, autersrecht).
+‘Authors’ is an umbrella term for the creators of any type of original work, be it a musical composition, a sculpture, a screenplay or choreography, to name a few.
+Many European countries title the copyright protection they provide for literary and artistic works as ‘authors’ right’ (e.g. droit d’auteur, Urheberrecht, diritto d’autore, autersrecht).

 Collective management enables creators to negotiate fair terms and to administer their rights effectively and cheaply.
 It also provides the rights users with legal certainty for the use of large repertoires from a single source, hence facilitating broader access to creative works for all.